11 Most Interesting Colombian Christmas Traditions

 Of course, this isn’t so much a Colombian Christmas tradition, but a Christmas tradition, period.

-I would say based on my experience, individual people don’t get quite as hardcore as some people in the US or elsewhere about putting up tons of lights for Christmas in Colombia.
+I would say based on my experience, individual people don’t get quite as hardcore as some people in the US or elsewhere about putting up tons of lights for Christmas in Colombia on their own homes.
 Although, you usually do see a handful of neat displays.

-However, most cities in Colombia will have lots of pretty light displays and Christmas decorations in public spaces.
-Even a lot of small towns put up elaborate light displays in their main plazas.
+However, most cities in Colombia will have lots of pretty public Christmas lights and decorations.
+Even small towns often put up elaborate light displays, nativity scenes, and other decorations in their main plazas.

-So, even if you’re not going to be in Colombia for Christmas day itself, if you’re traveling around that time, you have a good chance of seeing the Christmas lights.
+So, even if you’re not going to be in Colombia for Christmas day itself, if you’re traveling to Colombia in December, there’s a good chance you’ll get to see some Christmas decorations.

 Medellín is especially well known for elaborate light displays along the river.
-We were there around Christmas time one year and saw them.
+We were there around Christmas time one year were definitely impressed.
 There were lots of street food and drink vendors set up and it was a neat atmosphere.
 They are definitely well worth seeing if you will be passing through Medellín in December.
 There are also pretty lights usually at Pueblito Paisa.

 Monserrate also has very neat light displays if you are in Bogotá for Christmas time.
 We were there once around Christmas time but only went up during the day.
 I imagine it’s really neat seeing them lit up at night though.